nmshd/documentation/_docs_use-cases/use-case-transport-revoke-relationship.md

 ## On Failure

 - The `relationshipId` does not resolve to a pending Relationship
-- You have tried to revoke a Relationship created by the peer
+- You have tried to revoke a Relationship not created by yourself